TL;DR

 Fiber-to-the-home (FTTH) deployments use color coding to manage fiber distribution from the central office to customer premises.
 As more homes are connected, color codes ensure every link is correctly assigned and documented.

-Inside a Data Center
+Inside A Data Center

 Technicians rely on fiber color charts to trace connections between patch panels and server racks.
 When a link goes down, the right color combination helps them isolate the strand quickly without disrupting other network traffic.